310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/meteor_impact.md

 **Content Warning:** This story deals with topics that may be upsetting for some readers.
 Please check the content warnings first!
 {% endnote %}
 {% note cw %}
-**Includes, but not limited to:** Major discussions of cult, depictions of harrassment, as well as heavy mentions of cannibalism, violence, bullying, child abuse, and depression.
+**Includes, but not limited to:** Major discussions of cult, depictions of harrassment, as well as heavy mentions of cannibalism, violence, bullying, and depression.
 {% endnote %}
 <div class="story-wrapper" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">
     <div class="grid-wrapper">